yasharmaster/messenger/README.md

 # Messenger

-This is a Web API developed with JAX RS (Jersey) based on tutorials by [Java Brains](https://javabrains.io/).
+This is a REST API developed with JAX RS (Jersey) based on tutorials by [Java Brains](https://javabrains.io/).